All Episodes

 Cubs play in Wrigley Field.

-Kamiski what?
+Kamiski, what?

-Kamisky Park is right.
+Kamiski Park is right.

 We're working on that audio even now.

-Imagine, I mean, these these faux pas this guy makes Bush would be on a spit being roasted for a for an Obama Hawaiian luau with just half of these well, there wasn't a teleprompter out there.
+Bush would be on a spit being roasted for an Obama-Hawaiian luau with just half of these.

-Um they got Biden's.
+Now they got Biden's.

-Yeah, that that Obama's prompter's dead.
+Yeah, Obama's prompter's dead.

 Either committed suicide or was murdered.

-Uh so anyway, grab a call.
+So anyway, grab a call.

 Abbeyville, Louisiana.